psychemedia/ipython_magic_folium/README.md

 ![](images/folium_magic_demo3.png)

+ - `-C`, `--clustermarkers`: add markers to a cluster; use the same marker convenetion as for adding multiple markers

 If no `-l` co-ordinate is set to centre the map, the co-ordinates of the single marker, or the mid-point of the multiple markers, are used instead.

 ### Display `geojson` file